 This is one of the tour’s most scenic photo stops – a perfect moment to pause, take in the view, and capture the beauty of Western Norway’s fjord landscape.

-This is a place where nature and culture go hand in hand – with roots dating back to the Viking Age and a rich tradition of fruit farming and craftsmanship.
+Strandebarm is a beautiful village nestled along the shores of the Hardangerfjord.
+It is a place where nature and culture go hand in hand, with roots dating back to the Viking Age and long traditions of fruit growing and local craftsmanship.

-The peaceful village of Tørvikbygd lies along the scenic shores of the Hardangerfjord and gives a real glimpse into authentic rural life in Western Norway.
+The peaceful village of Tørvikbygd lies along the shores of the Hardangerfjord and offers a genuine glimpse into rural life in Western Norway.
+Surrounded by rolling hills, fruit orchards, and traditional farms, it is a place where the pace naturally slows and the fjord landscape can be enjoyed without distraction.

 After following the Hardangerfjord’s scenic shoreline, we arrive in Norheimsund – the vibrant heart of the Hardanger region.